 Implementing structured data has never been easy, but we’re solving that problem.
-Yoast SEO automatically outputs a complete graph of structured data, describing your site and content in detail for search engines.
-For specific pages, you can tell the content in the Schema tab of Yoast SEO.
+Yoast SEO automatically outputs a complete graph of structured data, describing your site and content in detail for search engines — and connecting everything.
+For specific pages, you can describe the content in the Schema tab of Yoast SEO.
 Also, our structured data content blocks for the WordPress block editor let you automatically add valid structured data by simply picking a block and filling in the content.
 We now offer blocks for FAQ pages and How-to articles, with more on the way.
-In addition, we also have an online training course on structured data to help you improve your SEO in 2022.
+In addition, we also have an online training course on structured data to help you improve your SEO in 2023.

-There is a ton of content out there — and there’s a lot of new content published every day.
+There is a ton of content out there — and a lot of new content is published daily.
 Why should your content be in the top ten for your chosen focus keyphrases?
 Is it perfect enough to beat the competition?
-Are you publishing unique, all-encompassing content that answers the questions your audience has?
+Are you publishing original, all-encompassing content that answers the questions your audience has?

 Keep search intent front and center

 Search intent is the why behind a search.
 What does this person mean to do with this search?
 Is it to find information or to buy something?
 Or maybe they’re just trying to find a specific website.
 Or is it something else entirely?
 Search engines are better at understanding this intent and the accompanying user behavior.
-Thanks to breakthroughs in natural language processing with BERT and MUM, Google is starting to know the language inside-out.
-In 2022, we’ll see Google use these new skills to bring better and more accurate search results — and present them in innovative new ways.
+Thanks to breakthroughs in natural language processing with BERT and MUM, Google is starting to know the language inside out.
+In 2023, we’ll see Google use these new skills to bring better and more accurate search results — and present them in innovative ways.